 Every home in Keelpunachi village owns a parrot.
-These well trained birds simply stay on our hands and shoulders with no securing strings.
+These well trained birds simply stay on our hands and shoulders with nothing to bind their wings.
 Out of curiosity I asked them for names of the parrots and they said names were not a trend around there.
 As simple as that, no fancy names.. no embellishments.. just pure love and being considered part of the families.This is Murugamma and her family parrot.

 The village would have a primary educational center with a single teacher.
-Classes are conducted on only a certain number of days.
-The school building is a practically decent construction and have just the necessities required.
+Classes are conducted only on a certain number of days.
+The school building is a practically decent construction and have just the basic necessities required.

 The Mala Pulayas talk in a Malayalam-Tamil mix dialect with dominance of Tamil words.
 It is important to preserve these languages as they are very unique in all ways.
 There’s a singy-songy beauty to it when the conversation is in full swing.